rextechs/AzureIoTBootcamp/Day2-HOL1.md

 Enter **Resource group name**,  Select **subscription** and **region**.
 Click on **Review + Create**, and after reviewing, click on **Create**.

+> [!NOTE]
+> Resource Group Name : Use name of your choice.
+E.g. BootCampFy19
+> Region : Use one nearest for you.
+E.g. West US

 ![Create Resource Group Submit](images/IoTHub-Lab/03_Create_Resource_Group_Submit.png)

 ## Create IoThub